gzc1003/Stanford-CS144-Introduction-to-Computer-Networking-Notes/Introduction to Computer Networking.md

 ## Rate guarantee

-how to serve every queue in a router at a minimum rate
+how to serve every queue in a router at a minimum rate?

 If all packets were the same length, this would be trivial.
 But different packets have different lengths, so we need to take into consideration how long each packet is.
 This is where **Weighted Fair Queuing** comes in.
 It tells us the correct order to serve packets in the router queues, so as to take into consideration the length of individual packets.